Malavisto/anilist-randomizer-discord/README.md

-## Anilist Randomizer for Discord
+# Anilist Insights for Discord

-A Discord bot that connects with [AniList](https://anilist.co/) to randomly select anime from a user's AniList profile.
-This bot makes it easy to pick your next watch by fetching detailed information about a random anime from your lists.
+A Discord bot that connects with [AniList](https://anilist.co/) to do multiple tasks based on a user's AniList profile.

+## Disclaimers

+This project was made as an testing ground for [me](https://github.com/malavisto) to exeriment with AI, I do try to maintain the repo on my own though

 **This bot is not affiliated with [Anilist](https://anilist.co) nor [Discord](https://discord.com)**

+**Some parts of this repo are AI-Generated**

 ## Features

-- Fetches a random anime from an AniList account.
+- Fetches a random anime from an Anilist account.
-- Provides details such as:
-  - Anime title
-  - Description
-  - Number of episodes
-  - Format and status
-  - Genres and scores (user and average)
-  - Release year and cover image
+- Generates stats from an Anilist Account.
+- Generates a recomendation based on an Anilist account and fetches it.
 - Interactive slash commands with error handling for invalid usernames or empty lists.
-- AniList and Discord API integration with OAuth2 and robust logging.
+- Has a built-in prometheus endpoint and decent logging.

-## Setup Instructions
+## Setup

 ### Prerequisites

-1. [Node.js](https://nodejs.org/) version 16 or later installed.
+1. [Node.js](https://nodejs.org/) version 23 or later installed or [Docker](https://www.docker.com/) with docker compose.
 2. A Discord bot token.
 Create one on the [Discord Developer Portal](https://discord.com/developers/applications).
-3. AniList API credentials.
-Register a client at [AniList API](https://anilist.co/settings/developer/).
-4. Install dependencies:
+4. Install dependencies **NodeJS Only**:
    ```
-   npm install
+   pnpm install
    ```

 ### Configuration

-1. Create a `.env` file in the root of your project with the following variables:
+1. Create a .env file with the [example](https://github.com/Malavisto/anilist-randomizer-discord/blob/main/.env.example)
    ```
-   DISCORD_TOKEN=your_discord_token
-   CLIENT_ID=your_anilist_client_id
-   CLIENT_SECRET=your_anilist_client_secret
+   cp .env.example .env
    ```
+2. Modify environment variables in the .env

-2. Make sure your bot has the required Discord permissions:
+3. Make sure your bot has the required Discord permissions:
    - Slash commands
    - Read and send messages in the target channels.